 In addition to her work as an anchor and reporter, Amanpour is an active human rights campaigner and she has used her profile to raise awareness of key global issues and journalists’ rights: for example, she has interviewed educational rights activist Malala Yousafzai for CNN on several occasions and brought attention to the plight of the 200 Nigerian schoolgirls abducted by Boko Haram.

-Join us for an afternoon with, according to Forbes magazine, one of the “100 Most Powerful Women.”
+Join us for an evening with, according to Forbes magazine, one of the “100 Most Powerful Women.”